 Learn Japanese Katakana

 Are you still on the process of mastering Japanese Katakana letters?
-I have a complete chart of Katakana letters and practice sheets that you can download.
+I have a complete Katakana lesson.

-I hope this blog and lesson video was helpful for you to remember Japanese Katakana シ (shi) and ツ (tsu).
+I hope this blog and lesson video was helpful for you to remember Katakana shi シand tsu ツ.
 Many students say Katakana is harder to master than Hiragana, but as long as you keep practicing you will become totally comfortable with Katakana.
 So, don’t give up and keep trying!

 裕子先生(ゆうこせんせい)Yuko-sensei